Everything You Need To Know About Lip Shapes

 2. Heavy Upper Lips

 Heavy upper lips or top-heavy lips are voluminous and heavy at the top.
 To accentuate them, add volume to your lower lip using a liner.
-Complement it with a gentle, brow-penciled shadow.
+Complement it with a gentle shadow drawn with a brow pencil.
 You may also use a concealer to make your upper lip less prominent.

 3. Wide Lips

 Wide lips are longer than full, spanning from one cheek to another and forming a perfect smile.
 Go for an ombre look with a subtle of lip liners.
 Apply the darker liner on the outer side and fill the rest with a lighter shade.
 Finish your look with complementing lipstick.